orlandocaraballo/sei/outlines/53-ror-ajax-turbolinks/54-ror-ajax-turbolinks.md

 ```

 ^ this method can be confusing, pick the method that makes the most sense to you and use that

-## Use Cases for AJAX
-- Submitting a form without reloading the page
-- Loading up potentially slow loading database queries on demand

-**Note:** Disable submit boxes on click and reenable on return

 ## Turbolinks